 Serbia Economic News

-At its 9 November monetary policy meeting, the Executive Board of the National Bank of Serbia (NBS) maintained its key policy rate at 3.50%, after cutting it by 0.25 percentage points at each of its past two meetings.
+At its 8 February monetary policy meeting, the Executive Board of the National Bank of Serbia (NBS) maintained its key policy rate at 3.50% for the fourth consecutive month.

 According to a flash estimate released by the Statistical Institute on 31 January, the economy grew 2.5% in the fourth quarter compared to the same quarter a year earlier, higher than the 2.1% growth recorded in the third quarter.
 The fourth quarter’s print puts full-year growth at 1.8% in 2017, which is below a flash estimate—released by the Statistical Institute on 29 December—of 1.9%.